-Work in a Romantic Quote
+Include a Romantic Quote

-Romantic words are the perfect addition to a boho invitation suite.
+Romantic words are the perfect addition to a bohemian invitation suite.
 Select a quote that captures your relationship, or perhaps a couplet from a favorite poem, and use the phrase as a design motif on your stationery.

 Follow Your Stars

-Do a Subtle Emboss
+Show Off a Subtle Emboss

 Go Big on Calligraphy

 A moody palette of dark blues and greens pairs well with wood-inspired accents.
-Swap the jungle motif shown here for firs and evergreens and the tropical-leaning look would instantly work for a celebration situated in the Pacific Northwest.
+Swap the jungle motif shown here for firs and evergreens, and the tropical-leaning look would instantly work for a celebration situated in the Pacific Northwest.